 Exclusive: Leaked Samsung Galaxy S20+ Hands-on confirms 120Hz display, ultrasonic under-display fingerprint scanner, and no headphone jack

-The Samsung Galaxy S20 series is Samsung’s next mainstream flagship series, and all eyes are set on the top Android OEM for its biggest guns yet.
+The Samsung Galaxy S20 series is Samsung’s next mainstream flagship series, and all eyes are set on the top Android OEM for its biggest guns yet as it competes for the best Android phones this year.
 We know that Samsung is skipping over the Galaxy S11 moniker in favor of “Galaxy S20”, and we have brought to you other leaks detailing some of the upcoming camera features on the phone.
 More recently, we also brought to you the first live images of the Galaxy S20+, but our leaks don’t stop there.
 We have been able to confirm some more details about the Galaxy S20+ display and the in-display fingerprint scanner.

 Display Resolution and Aspect Ratio